Services / Team Performance

 They agree in the meeting.
 They pull in different directions in the work that follows.
 The misalignment is not about intent.
 It is about the gap between what was agreed and what authority each person actually has to execute on it.
 We close that gap.

-Then the team.
+Then the right work.

 Team session